Black Homeownership Awareness Week

 -National Association of Realtors

-"We believe that the Black Homeownership Awareness Week campaign can ultimately increase the black homeownership rate in America.
-We know that a higher black homeownership rate leads to equality for black neighborhoods and will also lessen the racial wealth gap here in America”
+"We believe that the Black Homeownership Week campaign will ultimately increase the black homeownership rate.
+We know that a higher black homeownership rate leads to equality for black and brown neighborhoods and will also close the racial wealth gap here in America”

 Keichel Lewter